ppy/osu-wiki/news/2024/2024-09-17-performance-points-star-rating-updates.md

 ### ⏳ Reprocess performance values of all scores (3 - 10 days)

-We now need to reprocess all 3,734,343,198 scores (yes, this includes **all stable and lazer scores set to date**).
+We now need to reprocess all 3,734,343,198 scores (this means **any scores you can currently see on the website** will get a new PP value, including scores set on osu!stable and osu!lazer).
 This is the most time-consuming part of the deploy process.

 During this period, scores in "best performance" may look to be out of order or not visible.